methodologies

 The methodology was developed by GreenCollar Group Limited.

 Methodologies may be developed for any practice change or ecosystem repair activities that are able to reduce or remove Pollutants entering the Great Barrier Reef.
-Reef Credit Methodologies must comply with the Reef Credit Standard requirements for methodology development and approval.
+Reef Credit Methodologies must comply with the Reef Credit Standard requirements and Methodology Approvals Procedure.
+New methodologies or methodology amendments may be submitted directly to the Reef Credit Secretariat.